- Home

 What to do:

-- If Markdown: set custom delimiter for card separation
+- If Markdown: set a custom delimiter for card separation

 - Click the 'Generate Mochi Cards' button